sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 $\text{Eigenvector Centrality}(v) = \lambda_1 \times \text{Sum of the centralities of the nodes connected to } v$

-The best way to solve it is using matrix operati
+The best way to solve it is using matrix operation, and iterate over from an assumed value of centrality for each node.

+The whole graph can be represendted as below matrix. it is called adjacency matrics.
+If you look closely,

 |     | Sia | Ria | Xi  | Ivy | Eva |